 3. The waiting game works

-Playing the waiting game is one of the most direct (and unfortunately, the most difficult to implement) ways when it comes to figuring out how to get an avoidant to chase you.
+Playing the waiting game is one of the most direct (and unfortunately, the most difficult to implement) ways when it comes to figure out how to get an avoidant to chase you.

 If you’re dealing with an avoidant ex-partner who broke up with you and said that they needed space, although you might feel a strong urge to contact them, don’t.
 Just don’t.